aerickt/lapwing-for-beginners/src/Chapter-14.md

 ### Folding

+> This section on folding is mostly for your interest only.
+It is not a recommended technique at this point.
+A

-**Folding** is an advanced technique of using these suffix keys.
+Folding is an advanced technique of using these suffix keys.
 It refers to including the suffix key in the previous stroke.
 This is only possible on some words—for example, it would not be possible to fold `-G` into the word "ache" as it already contains the `-G` key.

 Of the examples listed above, you would fold the suffix keys into the previous stroke like so:

+* fasting `TPAFGT`
+* knives `TPHAOEUFZ`
+* served `SEFRBD`
 * typed `TAOEUPD`
-* served `SEFRBD`
-* faces `TPAEUSZ`
-* knives `TPHAOEUFZ`

-In some plural words where it would be impossible to fold `-Z`, we use `-S`.
-For example, the word "crate" is written as `KRAEUT`.
-Folding `-Z` into this stroke results in `KRAEUTZ`.
+To pluralize words ending in `-T`, normally the `-Z` key is used.
+For example, "crates" is `KRAEUT/-Z`.
+However, folding will result in the following stroke:

 ![](img/14-kraeutz.png)

-While some theories permit such a stroke by pressing the `-T` with your ring finger and the `-Z` with your pinkie finger, this is not a technique used in Lapwing theory.
-Therefore, we instead use the `-S` key: `KRAEUTS`.
+Some theories will dictate pressing the `-T` with the ring finger and the `-Z` with the pinkie finger.
+However, this is not a technique used in Lapwing.
+Instead, the proper way to pluralize the word in one stroke uses the `-S` key: `KRAEUTS`.

 #### Plover's steno engine and folded suffix keys